 As an Israeli company, we are subject to various corporate governance requirements under the Companies Law, including the requirement to appoint at least two external directors to the board of directors.
 However, pursuant to regulations promulgated under the Companies Law, companies with shares or ADSs traded on certain U.S. stock exchanges, including Nasdaq, may, subject to certain conditions, "opt out" from the Companies Law requirements to appoint external directors and related Companies Law rules concerning the composition of the audit committee and compensation committee of the board of directors (other than the gender diversification rule under the Companies Law, which requires the appointment of a director from the other gender if at the time a director is appointed all members of the board of directors are of the same gender).
-These regulations however do not permit an Israeli company whose shares are only traded on AIM, a market of the London Stock Exchange, to "opt out" from such Companies Law requirements.
-Accordingly, until this offering we were not able to "opt out" from such requirements, and our board of directors included three external directors, and we have complied with the related Companies Law rules concerning the composition of the audit committee and compensation committee of the board of directors.

-In connection with this offering and the listing of our ADSs for trading on Nasdaq, we elected to "opt out" from such requirements of the Companies Law effective upon the closing of this offering, and our three external directors, Neil Jones, Joanna Parnell and Lisa Klinger, will become regular directors, except that their current term of office shall expire at the 2023 annual general meeting.
+In connection with the IPO, we elected to "opt out" from such requirements of the Companies Law effective upon the closing of the IPO in June 2021, and our three external directors, Neil Jones, Joanna Parnell and Lisa Klinger, became regular directors, except that their current term of office shall expire at the 2023 annual general meeting.
 Under these regulations, the exemptions from such Companies Law requirements will continue to be available to us so long as: (i) we do not have a "controlling shareholder" (as such term is defined under the Companies Law), (ii) our shares or ADSs are traded on certain U.S. stock exchanges, including Nasdaq, and (iii) we comply with the director independence requirements and the audit committee and compensation committee composition requirements under U.S. laws (including applicable rules of Nasdaq) applicable to U.S. domestic issuers.

-After the closing of this offering, we will be a "foreign private issuer" (as such term is defined in Rule 405 under the Securities Act).
-As a foreign private issuer we will be permitted to comply with Israeli corporate governance practices instead of the corporate governance rules of Nasdaq, provided that we disclose which requirements we are not following and the equivalent Israeli requirement.
+We are a "foreign private issuer" (as such term is defined in Rule 405 under the Securities Act).
+As a foreign private issuer, we are permitted to comply with Israeli corporate governance practices instead of the corporate governance rules of Nasdaq, provided that we disclose which requirements we are not following and the equivalent Israeli requirement.

-We intend to rely on this "foreign private issuer exemption" with respect to the quorum requirement for shareholder meetings.
-As permitted under the Companies Law, pursuant to our amended and restated articles of association to be effective upon the closing of this offering, the quorum required for an ordinary meeting of shareholders will consist of at least two shareholders present in person, by proxy or by other voting instrument in accordance with the Companies Law who hold at least 25% of the voting power of our shares (and if the meeting is adjourned for a lack of quorum, the quorum for such adjourned meeting will be, subject to certain exceptions, any number of shareholders), instead of 331/3% of the issued share capital as required under the corporate governance rules of Nasdaq.
-We otherwise intend to comply with the rules generally applicable to U.S.

-domestic companies listed on Nasdaq.
+We rely on this "foreign private issuer exemption" with respect to the quorum requirement for shareholder meetings.
+As permitted under the Companies Law, pursuant to our amended and restated articles of association, the quorum required for an ordinary meeting of shareholders consists of at least two shareholders present in person, by proxy or by other voting instrument in accordance with the Companies Law who hold at least 25% of the voting power of our shares (and if the meeting is adjourned for a lack of quorum, the quorum for such adjourned meeting will be, subject to certain exceptions, any number of shareholders), instead of $33^{1/3}$ % of the issued share capital as required under the corporate governance rules of Nasdaq.
+We otherwise comply with the rules generally applicable to U.S. domestic companies listed on Nasdaq.
 We may, however, in the future decide to use the "foreign private issuer exemption" and opt out of some or all of the other corporate governance rules.